brunomaria71/brunomaria71/README.md

 Hi 👋 My name is Maria Bruno
 ============================
-Software Engineering Student
+Software Engineer
 ----------------------------
-My name is Maria and I'm a student at Boca Code studying to become a software engineer.
-I really enjoy all things tech and have been learning frameworks like JavaScript and will continue to learn other languages along the way.
+My name is Maria and I'm a Software Engineer graduate from Boca Code.
+I continue to explore, learn and conquer the layers and paths of tech.
 My background includes customer service and nursing.
-Im hoping to add my background experiences in my code profession! 👩🏽‍⚕️👩🏽‍💻💻
+I love to assist others in their journey and share the excitement of building. 👩🏽‍⚕️👩🏽‍💻💻
 * 🌍  I'm based in Hollywood, Florida 🌴
 * ✉️  You can contact me at [brunomaria71@gmail.com](mailto:brunomaria71@gmail.com)
-* 🧠  I'm currently honing in my React skills
+* 🧠  I'm currently learning Vue
 * ⚡  Somethings about me: I LOVE animals, anime, and family

 <a href="https://www.github.com/brunomaria71" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/brunomaria71?logo=github&style=for-the-badge&color=a855f7&labelColor=1c1917" /></a>